Parable of the Renegades

 “Y-yeah,” Lucas fidgeted with the hair on his head.
 “That was just out of nowhere.”

 “Well, no need to take it seriously,” Rio assured him, having gotten over the recent event.
-“It should be the girl who says that line after all.”
+“It should be the girl who says your line after all.”

 With the misunderstanding out of the way, there was nothing more to do other than seal the deal.
 When they were ready, Lucas and Rio tugged at their ends of the red string until it straightened, forming a delicate bridge that connected them by their smallest fingers.